2 genera

 Growth Duration: Perennial

-Distribution: Occurring in the Olympics and Cascades mountains in Washington; British Columbia south to California, east to Montana, Idaho, Nevada and Utah.
+Distribution: Occurring in the Olympics and Cascades mountains in Washington; southeast Alaska to California, east to Montana, Idaho, Nevada and Utah.

 Habitat: Open slopes, typically among rocks; tolerant of serpentine.